- Components and definition of the hydrologic cycle

 The states enacted the Colorado River Compact in 1922 to ensure that each state got a fair share of the river water.
 The Compact granted each state a specific volume of water based on the total measured flow at the time.
 However, in 1922, the flow of the river was higher than its long-term average flow, consequently, more water was allocated to each state than is typically available in the river .

 Over the next several decades, many other agreements and modifications would follow the Colorado River Compact, including agreements that brought about the Hoover (formerly Boulder) and Glen Canyon Dams, and a treaty between the American and Mexican governments.
 Combined, the agreements became known as “The Law of the River.”
 Despite adjustments to the Compact, many believe that over-allocation is still prevalent, as the Colorado River no longer reaches the Pacific Ocean, its original terminus (base level).
+Dams causing diversion and evaporation of Colorado River water have resulted in serious water budget concerns in the Colorado River basin.

 The Law of the River highlights the complex and prolonged nature of interstate water rights agreements, as well as the importance of water.